onsdag 1. april 20262 min read

 Gmail's 2024 sender requirements turned what used to be a "set SPF and forget" workflow into a continuous engineering problem.
 In 2026, the bar moves again: BIMI verification is becoming a practical requirement, Microsoft 365 has rolled out sender-reputation throttling at scale, and the major mailbox providers are using model-based spam classifiers that punish content patterns we used to ignore.

-This playbook walks through what actually works today, with the numbers we see at Navigent across 300M+ sends per quarter.
+This playbook walks through what actually works today, based on what we see across the inboxes our customers send from on Navigent.

 Before you talk about content or warm-up, every sending domain needs: